Backup and Restore

 mgr-sync

-Check whether you need to restore
+On the container host, check whether you need to restore

 /var/lib/containers/storage/volumes/var-spacewalk/_data/packages/